-House policy 2(b) provides additional opportunities specifically for affordable housing provision immediately adjacent or close to.
+Housing policy 2 (b) provides additional opportunities specifically for affordable housing provision immediately adjacent or close to a town or village.
 Housing supported through this policy will need to be maintained as affordable to subsequent and future households in perpetuity.
-Housing is supported as an exception where there are no housing allocations or where there are proven difficulties in delivering allocated housing sites within the town or village.
+Housing is supported via this policy as an exception where there are no housing allocations or where there are proven difficulties in delivering allocated housing sites within the town or village.
 The Local Development Plan's Action Programme along with the Housing Land Audit will monitor the delivery of housing on allocated housing sites within towns and villages.
 It will help indicate where there may be instances where support could be given to bringing forward affordable housing outwith but adjacent or close to a town or village.